How To Make A Beehive Moisture Board

 While it’s easy to buy moisture boards for your hive, you can also build one of your own with the proper supplies.
 First, you’ll need an absorbent, sturdy material such as Homasote or a similar type of fiber wallboard.
 Your board should only measure about half an inch thick.
 Now, you just need measurement tools and something to cut the board.
 Measure the board so that it will fit on top of your hive, below the outer cover, and then cut it to size.
 Next, cut a groove lengthwise through the center of the board.
 This should be about an inch wide and 3/8 of an inch deep.
 This groove allows the board to expand and contract as it absorbs and releases moisture throughout the season.

 Winter brings a lot of challenges for beekeepers, but Mann Lake is here to help you through it.
-With the right knowledge, resources, and quality bee equipment, you can keep your apiary safe and start next spring with a healthy, humming colony.
+With the right knowledge, resources, and quality bee equipment, you can keep your apiary safe and start next spring with a healthy, buzzing colony.